-Kyle Comer, Senior CJIS Manager
+Kyle Comer, CJIS Program Manager

-The CJIS Audit Unit is led by a Senior CJIS Manager who also serves as the State of Missouri's UCR Program Manager.
-The Unit staff consists of 2 UCR Analysts and 8 regional Auditor/Trainers headquartered throughout the state in Jefferson City, St. Louis, St. Charles, Kansas City, Springfield, Poplar Bluff, and Willow Springs.
+The CJIS Audit Unit consists of a CJIS Program Manager, 2 CJIS Specialists, and 8 CJIS Auditor/Trainers headquartered throughout the state in Jefferson City, St. Louis, St. Charles, Kansas City, Springfield, Poplar Bluff, and Willow Springs.

 The CJIS Audit Unit is responsible for conducting all criminal justice compliance audits mandated by the FBI CJIS Division.
-Every criminal justice agency accessing NCIC via MULES or REJIS, every law enforcement agency submitting UCR (Summary & IBR) data, and every law enforcement agency that accesses the Missouri Data Exchange (MoDEx) receives a comprehensive audit by CJIS Audit Unit staff every 3 years.
+Every criminal justice agency accessing sensitive data from the FBI's National Crime Information Center (NCIC) via MULES or REJIS, and/or every law enforcement agency submitting Uniform Crime Reporting (UCR) data, and/or every law enforcement agency that accesses the FBI National Data Exchange (N-DEx) receives one comprehensive CJIS Systems Audit every 3 years.

-The MULES/REJIS Policy Compliance Reviews (PCRs) consist of an on-site evaluation of each agency's compliance with FBI CJIS Security Policy, the NCIC Operations Manual, and the MULES Policies & Procedures Manual.
-Topics covered involve operator training, operator screenings, record entry and validation, access to and dissemination of criminal history records, physical security of the terminals, and misuse of the sensitive information.
+The CJIS Systems Audit is comprised of 3 subsections.
+The MULES/REJIS Policy Compliance Review (PCR) consists of an on-site evaluation of each agency's compliance with FBI CJIS Security Policy, the NCIC Operations Manual, and the MULES Policies & Procedures Manual.
+Topics covered involve operator training, operator screenings, record entry and validation, access to and dissemination of criminal history records, physical security of the terminals, and misuse of official information.

-The UCR Quality Assurance Reviews (QARs) consist of verification of all submitted UCR data, data quality review of randomly selected incident reports, a check on the timeliness of the reporting of monthly incident data, and an acknowledgement of current FBI UCR procedures on classification and scoring.
+The UCR Quality Assurance Review

+(QAR) consists of verification of all submitted UCR data, data quality review of randomly selected incident reports, a check on the timeliness of the reporting of monthly incident data, and an acknowledgement of current FBI UCR procedures on classification and scoring.

-The MoDEx Policy Compliance Reviews (PCRs) consist of verification of access authorization, user background checks, user training, dissemination, storage/disposal, and use of the data as lead law enforcement intelligence information only.
+The N-DEx Policy Compliance Review (PCR) consists of verification of access authorization, user background checks, user training, dissemination, storage/disposal, and use of the data as lead law enforcement intelligence information only.